tetratelabs/istio-0to60/docs/the-app.md

 Confirm that:

 - Two pods are running, one for each service
-- Each pod consists of two containers, the one running the service image, plus the Envoy sidecar
+- Each pod consists of two containers, one running the service image, the other runs the Envoy sidecar

     ```{.shell .language-shell}
     kubectl get pod